11.1 INTRODUCTION: THE TUMOR-VASCULAR INTERFACE

 Tumor-vascular interface.
 Reciprocal interactions, adjacencies, and interdependencies between cancer cell populations and their supplying vascular cells and structures.
 Tumor and host cells deploy angiogenic factors that recruit new blood vessels and regulate the state of those proximal to the tumor mass.
 Conversely, vascular endothelial cells release angiocrine growth factors that influence growth, survival, and motility of cancer cells and supply cancer stem cells with a vascular niche.
 Blood inflow (perfusion) delivers oxygen, nutrients, endocrine regulators, bone marrow–derived cells (BMDCs), immune cells, and drugs to the tumor mass.
 Blood outflow from the tumor carries metabolic waste products, systemically acting cytokines, as well as metastatic cancer cells, tumor-related macromolecules, such as DNA, or proteins and extracellular vesicles (exosomes) that mediate long-range intercellular communication including preparation of pre-metastatic niche effects (see text).

 The term angiogenesis was first used by John Hunter in 1787, and reintroduced in 1935 by Artur Tremain Hertig, to describe non-cancer-related blood vessel growth processes.
 Investigations led gradually to a description of vascular expansion associated with a developing cancer, along with pioneering experimental methods (Roy-Chowdhury and Brown, 2007).
 In the early 1970s, the concept of targeting angiogenesis for therapeutic purposes (antiangiogenesis) was proposed by Judah Folkman (Folkman, 1971).
-This form of therapy is now a part ...
+This form of therapy is now a part of the ...